globant-ui/angular-bootcamp/README.md

 ### Bootcamp Schedule

-The boot camp is organized in the following way:
+The Bootcamp is organized in the following way:

 ![Calendar](assets/calendar-new.png)

-The first week is oriented to learn the basics around HTML and CSS and JavaScript
+The first week is oriented to learn the basics around HTML and CSS and JavaScript.
+You will be doing some exercises along your reading

 The second week dives deep into `JavaScript` and some `Node.js` _mumbo jumbo_.
 Again, you will have homework to do for the week.